whisthq/monitor-webserver/README.md

 To view the verbose server logs, type `heroku logs --tail`.
 The server also logs INFO, WARNING, ERROR, and CRITICAL logs to PaperTrail, as [MONITOR].

+To view the current running processes, type `heroku ps`.

 ## Styling

 To ensure that code formatting is standardized, and to minimize clutter in the commits, you should set up styling with [Python black](https://github.com/psf/black) before making any PRs.
 You may find a variety of tutorial online for your personal setup.
 This README covers how to set it up on VSCode.